 About the Brushy Creek Regional Wastewater System

-The Brushy Creek Regional Wastewater System, which consists of two wastewater treatment plants and over 300 miles of collection lines, handles wastewater treatment for the Cities of Round Rock, Cedar Park, Leander and Austin.
-The City of Round Rock began overseeing all operations and maintenance of the regional group’s wastewater plants on Oct.
+The Brushy Creek Regional Wastewater System, which consists of two wastewater treatment plants and approximately 45 miles of regional collection lines, handles wastewater treatment for the Cities of Round Rock, Cedar Park, Leander and Austin.
+The City of Round Rock began overseeing all operations and maintenance of the regional group’s wastewater plants and regional collection lines on Oct.
 1, 2018.
 Austin, Round Rock and Cedar Park share ownership of the regional system; Leander purchases excess collection system capacity and leases treatment capacity.
+The City of Round Rock also oversees over 450 miles of local collection lines.

 Hydraulic overload at the East Regional Wastewater Treatment Plant